LucaPennella/Explainable_Ponzi_Schemes_Detection/README.md

 ## Features

 - **Code-based features**: Frequency of opcodes from EVM bytecode (absolute and normalized)
-- **Account-based features**: ETH flow statistics, transaction timing, and initiator profit
+- **Account-based features**: The information associated with each smart contract about its activities on the blockchain
 - **Label**: Ponzi (`1`) vs Non-Ponzi (`0`) classification

 ---